We’ve gained a good understanding of assignment as a tool in modeling, as well

 of the answer given only partial information about the arguments.
 For

-can begin working to generate the first element of dy
+can begin working to generate the first element of dy, which will

 more than the first element of the output stream: